-The urethra, which carries the urine from the bladder can often become dry, irritated and inflamed increasing the possibility of urine infections.
+The urethra, which carries the urine from the bladder, can become dry, irritated and inflamed, increasing the possibility of urine infections.

-Because the tissues of the vagina and urethra lose their elasticity, some women are affected by frequent sudden urges to urinate and may also have to get up regularly during the night to pee.
+Because the tissues of the vagina and urethra lose their elasticity, some women are affected by frequent, sudden urges to urinate and may also have to get up regularly during the night to go to the bathroom.

-An additional, sometimes embarrassing side effect of this is the inability to control urination, which can happen when coughing, laughing or lifting heavy objects.3
+An additional, sometimes embarrassing side effect of this can be an inability to control urination, which can happen when coughing, laughing or lifting heavy objects.3

-The menopause can be an emotional rollercoaster with frequent bouts of irritability and mood swings, but for a few individuals uncontrollable rage is a troubling feature that seems to take over without any warning.
+The menopause can be an emotional rollercoaster with frequent bouts of irritability and mood swings, but for a few individuals anger is a troubling feature that can seem to take over without any warning.

-In the same way that hot flushes rise rapidly in the body, intense feelings of anger can come on suddenly too and what’s worse, you may find it difficult to put a lid on it!
+In the same way that hot flushes rise rapidly in the body, intense feelings of anger can come on suddenly.

-While the mood swings may have a lot to do with fluctuating female hormone levels, 5 there are other factors that can bring on menopausal rage.
+While the mood swings may have a lot to do with fluctuating female hormone levels, 5 there are other factors that can bring on menopausal anger.

-If you’re feeling fragile to start with, sleep deprivation together with the additional burdens of work and family responsibilities that come to the fore later in life, will make it harder to deal with situations you might previously have taken in your stride.
+If you’re feeling fragile to start with, sleep deprivation, together with the additional burdens of work and family responsibilities, can make it feel harder to deal with situations.

 It has been suggested that women are particularly vulnerable to depression during menopause because of the changes in female reproductive hormones.

-According to statistics 1 in 5 women suffer from the emotional side effects of the menopause and it is becoming a major health concern.
+According to statistics 1 in 5 women suffer from the emotional side effects of the menopause and it is becoming a recognised health concern.
 7

 Once again, sleep deprivation caused by other symptoms related to the menopause is seen to be a risk factor for depression.